Healthdirect Free Australian health advice you can count on.

 Haemophilus influenzae type b (Hib)

-Both meningitis and epiglottitis can develop quickly and are fatal if they are not treated urgently.
-If you think your child has one of these conditions, take them straight to a hospital emergency department or call triple zero (000) and ask for an ambulance.
+If you think your child has meningitis, pneumonia or epiglottitis, call triple zero (000) and ask for an ambulance.

 Key facts

-• Haemophilus influenzae type B (Hib) is a contagious bacteria — infection can be prevented by vaccination.
+• Haemophilus influenzae type B (Hib) is a bacteria.

 What is haemophilus influenzae type B (Hib)?

 Haemophilus influenzae type B (Hib) is a contagious bacteria.
-Hib infection can be prevented by vaccination.
+It can cause serious infections that can affect your:

 Hib is not the same as influenza B (the flu).
-Influenza is caused by a virus, not the Hib bacteria.
+Influenza is caused by a virus, not bacteria.

 What are the symptoms of Hib?